gnomegl/teleslurp/README.md

 # Teleslurp

 Teleslurp is a command-line tool that allows you to search for and analyze Telegram users' activities across different groups and channels.
-It combines the TGScan API with Telegram's official API to provide comprehensive user information and message history.
+It has built-in support for the TGScan API with Telegram's official API to provide comprehensive user information and message history.

 ## Prerequisites